qdm12/gluetun-wiki/setup/advanced/vpn-port-forwarding.md

 You should also see the request logged in the port-checker output.

 Finally, back to the terminal, press `CTRL+C` to stop port-checker and enter `exit` to quit the interactive shell in `gluetun`.

+Alternatively, you can also try out the test environment described by @FibreTTP in [this comment](https://github.com/passteque/gluetun/issues/2381#issuecomment-4505079652)